Ain Diwar Bridge

-The Ain Diwar Bridge, also known as the Zangid Bridge, is a ruined masonry arch bridge, 3.5 km northeast of the town of Ain Diwar, Syria.
+The Ain Diwar Bridge, also known as the Zangid Bridge, is a ruined masonry arch bridge in Cizre, 3.5 km northeast of the town of Ain Diwar, Syria.
 The bridge is within vicinity of the Syria, Iraq and Turkey border region and about 500 m west of the Tigris River which it previously crossed.

-The Ain Diwar bridge was built in the 2nd century by the Romans to give them access to Upper Mesopotamia.
+According to some sources, the Ain Diwar bridge was built in the 2nd century by the Romans to give them access to Upper Mesopotamia.
 The Romans also previously set up the Bezabde Camp (modern day Cizre, Turkey) nearby.
 It was refurbished by the Seljuks and Arabs in the late 12th or early 13th century.
 The Ain Diwar Bridge is often referred to as a great example of Islamic architecture and civil engineering.
-Stone carvings on the bridge depict astrological figures, zodiac signs and cavalrymen, which are attributed to Roman architecture.
+Stone carvings on the bridge depict astrological figures, zodiac signs and cavalrymen, which are attributed to Zengid architecture.

-However, the structure is listed neither by O'Connor nor Galliazzo in their comprehensive surveys of Roman bridges.
+The structure is listed neither by O'Connor nor Galliazzo in their comprehensive surveys of Roman bridges.

+According to a recent (2014) reappraisal by David Nicolle, the bridge is entirely Zengid in origin, without any previous construction.
+It was built from 1146 to 1163 AD.